stanley-agwu/neural-networks-and-deep-learning/README.md

+## This cloned repo is made to work with the latest python versions (3.8.x to 3.10.x)
+This is a clone of Michael Nielsen repository and is meant to be updated with the latest Python and dependencies versions.
+Most things are being updated and currently work.
+This is meant to be updated and adapted for personal education and learning.

 # Code samples for "Neural Networks and Deep Learning"

 This repository contains code samples for my book on ["Neural Networks